 Redefining a living interconnected network perceptive of change on all levels, we need to increase awareness of how healthcare and social development programs must be based on open, yet principled, interactions to face the future.
 From cellular level to complex social networks this demands improving and enriching our environments and abolishing poverty and inequality.
-It emphasises the value of organisations contributing to preventing disease by eliminating stress caused by mental and toxic environmental factors and corruption.
+It emphasises the value of organisations contributing to preventing disease by eliminating stress caused by mental and toxic environmental factors and greed.

 Above all it must operate under a sound, reliable and universally acceptable ethic.

 By seeing the genome as part of a living and network, we promote better understanding of this consonance.
-Our work has no cultural, racial or social boundaries, or any religious or institutionalised affiliations.
+Our work has no cultural, racial, species or social boundaries, or any religious or institutionalised affiliations.
 We are committed to reduce suffering, fight corruption, reduce poverty and promote moral conduct, equality and healthy living.

 We want to ensure all the advances of new technology and genitc medicine will reach an interconnected global community —fairly.